petioptrv/obsidian-sync/README.md

 #### Note Models and Templates

-Anki note models are synced unidirectionally with Anki being the ground truth.
+Anki note models are synced uni-directionally with Anki being the ground truth.
 This means that any modifications to the models must happen in Anki and then be synced to the Obsidian templates.

 #### Required Obsidian Settings